docker-library/docs/ghost/README.md

 Then, access it via `http://localhost:8080` or `http://host-ip:8080` in a browser.

+You can also point the image to your existing content on your host:

+	docker run --name some-ghost -v /path/to/ghost/blog:/var/lib/ghost ghost

+Alternatively you can use a [data container](http://docs.docker.com/userguide/dockervolumes/) that has a volume that points to `/var/lib/ghost` and then reference it:

+	docker run --name some-ghost --volumes-from some-ghost-data ghost

 # Supported Docker versions

 This image is officially supported on Docker version 1.6.0.